Benjozork/Onyx/README.md

 **angelickite**: Developer
 **sozemego**: Developer

-**We are actively looking for graphics/sound artists and developpers !
+**We are actively looking for graphics/sound artists and developers !
 Hit us up on [Discord](https://discord.gg/gqhcbRP) for more information !**